 If you are just starting out, you have probably heard people tell you which they think is the “best” cert.
 I'm sure they all mean well, but trust me that there is no “best” fitness certification.

 In my post What's The Best Personal Trainer Certification, I share with you why I say this.
 Read it so you can avoid the mistakes so many others have made, trying to find a fitness certification.
+Those mistakes can cost you a lot of money too.

 I believe education is more important than who you are certified by.
-So, I recommend that after you get certified, just buy the books of the different organizations and study those.
+So, I recommend after you get certified, just buy the books of the different organizations and study those.
 If you do this, you will have their knowledge (what's most important) and you didn't spend money on their cert.

 In this post, Your Certified But You've Never Trained Anyone, I show you how you should work with 99% of the people who hire you.
-Just follow my guidelines and you will know more than most other trainers out there.
+Just follow my guidelines and you will know more than most trainers out there.

 Do You Need Insurance?